rollwagen/linux/threading.md

   * Threading patterns, the two core programming patterns are:
     * _thread-per-connection_ - unit of work is assigned to one thread, which "runs until completion"
-    * _event-driven_
+    * _event-driven_:
       * comes from observation that threads do a lot of waiting: reading files, waiting for dbs, ...
       * suggested to consider the _event-driven pattern_ first i.e.
-        * asynchronous I/O
-        * callbacks
-        * an event loop
-        * a small thread pool with just a thread per processor.
+      * asynchronous I/O, callbacks, an event loop, a small thread pool with just a thread per processor.

   * _Race condition_ situation in which unsynchronized access of shared resources lead to errors
     * shared resources examples: system's hw, a kernel resource, data in memory etc
     * _critical regtion - region of code that should be synchronized

   * **Synchronization**
     > The fundamental source of races is that critical regions are a window during which correct
     > program behavior requires that threads do not interleave execution.
 To prevent race conditions,
     > then, the programmer needs to synchronize access to that window, ensuring mutually exclusive
     > access to the critical region.
     * _atomic operation_ - indivisible, unable to be interleaved with other operations
       * problem with critical regions: they are not atomic

   * **Locks / Mutexes**
     * _lock_ mechanism for ensuring mutual exclusion within a cricial region, making it _atomic_
     * also knows as _mutexes_ (e.g. in Pthreads)
     * the smaller the critical region, the better:
       * locks prevent concurreny thus negating threading benefits

   * **_Deadlock_** - situation where 2 threads are waiting for the other to finish, thus neither does

-## links / references

 [Linux-System-Programming]:https://www.oreilly.com/library/view/linux-system-programming/9781449341527/
 [Linux-Kernel-Development]:https://www.oreilly.com/library/view/linux-kernel-development/9780768696974/
 [Operating-System-Concepts]: https://codex.cs.yale.edu/avi/os-book/